 Blaine Amendments are provisions in dozens of state constitutions that prohibit the use of state funds at “sectarian” schools.
 They have an ugly history.
 Beginning in the mid-nineteenth century, our nation endured a rash of anti-Catholic and anti-immigrant bigotry.
 This “Know-Nothing” movement—decried at the time by Abraham Lincoln and in modern times by the U.S. Supreme Court—unleashed a spasm of religious discrimination at war with our traditions of religious liberty.
 Its legacy persists to this day in the form of “Blaine Amendments,” which were adopted in numerous state constitutions in the late 1800s and early 1900s and were designed to suppress Catholic schools in favor of Protestant-dominated public schools.

-On April 16, 2012, The Becket Fund for Religious Liberty filed an amicus brief in the Douglas County School District appeal, shining a spotlight on the Colorado Blaine Amendment’s ugly past and its unconstitutional treatment of children in religious schools who simply wish to be treated the same as children in secular schools.
+On April 16, 2012, the Becket Fund for Religious Liberty filed an amicus brief in the Douglas County School District appeal, shining a spotlight on the Colorado Blaine Amendment’s ugly past and its unconstitutional treatment of children in religious schools who simply wish to be treated the same as children in secular schools.

 On February 28, 2013, the Colorado Court of Appeals ruled in favor of the scholarship program.
 The court wisely avoided relying on the Colorado Blaine Amendment, refusing to invoke its nefarious history.
-The case is now at the Colorado Supreme Court.

 - Media Essentials

 - In the news

 Top Press Releases:

 - Colorado Court Upholds Antiquated Law, Prevents Needed Educational Scholarships (July 1, 2015)